kangabru/kangabru.github.io/_posts/2017-07-06-quickmocks-challenges.md

 ### Designing for Designers
 Intuitive UX can be hard to design.
 It's even harder when there's no UI! `QM` was originally made for devs but quickly found use by more visual users - like designers.
 All functionality was hidden behind keyboard shortcuts which made it hard for new and graphically inclined users.
 Looking back, this is likely what limited its adoption further.

-Many steps to were taken to improve usability, for example:
+Many steps were taken to improve usability, for example:
 1. Created an extensive documentation page to list all commands and functionality.
 The problem is that most people don't want to read.
 1. Prettied the documentation page and added gifs for _every_ action to provide visual examples.
 1. Created a [playground page](/images/quickmocks_playground.png) which users could use to experiment and practice their skills in a friendly environment.
 All gifs used the 'playground' in order to provide a direct and reproducible reference.